How to Cancel a PayPal Payment

 To cancel automatic payments, follow these steps:

-- Log into your account and go to the “Account Overview.”
+- Log in to your account and go to the “Account Overview.”

 - Click “Summary” on the top navigation bar.